-With a few simple components you can create heartfelt homegrown gifts.
-Succulents in natural clay pots would be perfect for a new gardener or a colorful bouquet of flowers planted in a glazed container for a friend’s porch.
+With a few simple components you can create heartfelt gifts that will last and grow.
+Collectible houseplants, succulents in natural clay pots, colorful flowers in a hanging basket, winter bulbs like Paperwhites and Amaryllis…the possibilities are endless!
 Adorn your wrappings with fresh herbs from the garden for those special touches that mean so much!
 Need ideas?
 We’ve got plenty!

-If you want a tree to enjoy in your landscape after the holidays, Blue Point Junipers, Eugenia Cones, Norfolk Pines, even Magnolias and Ficus trees work beautifully as a holiday tree.
+If you want a Christmas-y tree to enjoy in your landscape after the holidays, Junipers, Norfolk Pines, Loblolly Pines, Magnolias and Ficus trees work beautifully.
+We even had a customer this season who decided on a large Queen Palm to decorate!
 If you bring these in for decorating, be sure they have good bright natural light.
-Keep watered but not too much, and as soon as the holidays are done…take them outdoors for a breath of fresh air.
+Keep watered but not too much, and as soon as the holidays are done…take them outdoors for a breath of fresh air and plant.

 Winter flowers are AMAZING right now!
 Violas and Pansies are breathtaking and Geraniums are full of buds and blooms.
-In order to keep them looking their best, take a moment and fertilize your beauties.
+All that blooming makes them hungry, so take a moment and fertilize your beauties.
 We love Plant Tone and or Hasta Gro.
-Both are organic and give you results.
+Both are organic and give you big results.
 Have that “one more empty pot” to fill?